 A big part of Peloton are those energetic instructors guiding your workouts, who shout encouragement and praise in your ears for motivation.
 But while Peloton machines come equipped with internal speakers, you may want to use your Apple AirPods with Peloton to spare your family or roommates, and the good news is that it's easy.
 Here's how to pair your AirPods with your Peloton.
 (You can also link several other Bluetooth headsets as well.)

 Getting your AirPods (or other Bluetooth headphones) paired with a Peloton is a relatively straightforward process, although it's not as instantaneous as linking your AirPods to a Bluetooth-ready iOS device.
-That being said, here's how to connect AirPods to a Peloton machine.
+Here's how to connect AirPods to a Peloton machine.

 Step 1: To get started, you’ll want to make sure that your AirPods are not directly connected to any other Bluetooth devices.
 Once confirmed, go ahead and drop both AirPods into the charging case, but keep the lid open.

 Step 2: Next, you’ll want to reset your AirPods so they can be connected to a non-Apple device.
 To do so, press and hold the Setup button on the back of the AirPods case for three to five seconds.
 An amber status light will begin blinking on the front of the case, indicating that your AirPods are being reset.